spryker/spryker-docs/docs/pbc/all/tax-management/202307.0/vertex/install-vertex.md

 {% endinfo_block %}

-### 3. (Optional) If you plan to send invoices to Vertex through OMS, configure Payment OMS
+### 3. (Optional) If you plan to send invoices to Vertex through OMS, configure your Payment OMS

 The following code sample shows how to configure payment `config/Zed/oms/{your_payment_oms}.xml`.